-One of the most important, and yet fun parts of buying an electric bike is taking the models you are most interested in out for a test ride.
-Just like buying a car, once you have narrowed the selection down a test ride will help you finalize your decision.
+One of the most important and fun parts of buying an electric bike is taking the most interested models out for a test ride.
+Just like buying a car, once you have narrowed the selection down, a test ride will help you finalize your decision.

 Visiting several bicycle shops that carry the e-bike brands you are most interested in will allow you to put aside skeptics, reviews, and research.
 Helping you answer the most basic question, which e-bike do I love the most?

-So put on your bike shorts and helmet and go for a ride.
-Check your list and get a feel for which electric bike is best for you.
+So put on your helmet and go for a ride.
+Check your list, then test-ride the best electric bike for you.
 Also, don’t forget to bring your driver’s license and a credit card along.
 Some shops may require you to leave your identification card with them.
-Or, they may want to swipe your credit card in case some damage happens on your test ride.
+Or, they may want to swipe your credit card if some damage happens on your test ride.

 While test riding an e-bike: